botblock/JavaBotBlockAPI/README.md

 ```

 ## GET methods
 Since version 2.0.0 of JavaBotBlockAPI can you get certain information of a bot or the available Bot lists on the BotBlock API.
+All methods listed below can be used through the `GetAction` class.

 ### All available Bot lists
 You can call `.getBotLists()` to receive a JSONObject with all available Botlists in the BotBlockAPI.